 Naturism advocacy can thrive on the Fediverse.
 As there is no image detection robot, no centralised content policy, and no commercial influences, members of the Fediverse have total control of their social network experiences.
 There is no “recommended content”, nor shadow-banning / segregation of nudity content.
 This gives naturist contents a truly level playing field with other posts and topics on the Fediverse.
 Furthermore, a huge part of the Fediverse is very progressive, anti-bigotry and forward thinking, there is much potentials for the naturism message to reach many humans.

-Finally, sustainability of Fediverse is what make the diversity possible.
-The nature of the federated network means that everyone is welcome to create new communities and be part of the network.
+Finally, sustainability of the Fediverse is what make the diversity possible.
+The nature of the federated network means that everyone is welcome to create new communities (also called instances) and become part of the network.
 No commercial subscription required.
-Moreover, due to the grassroots nature of the network, barrier to entry is quite low.
+Moreover, due to the grassroots nature of the network, the barrier to entry is quite low.
 Each community can be run with minimal overhead, not requiring deep pocket or an army of computer wizards.

-There are millions of humans on the Fediverse already.
+There are almost 1 million humans conversing on the Fediverse already.
 For more info, please visit: